-You won’t find many rooms at the October Country Inn without one of Edie’s quilts draped over a chair, spread out on a bed, or hung on a wall.
+You won’t find many rooms at the October Country Inn (check us out) without one of Edie’s quilts draped over a chair, spread out on a bed, or hung on a wall.
 A few years back, Chuck and Edie spent 3 November weeks on a friends and family tour driving from OCI to Seattle, down to southern California, and back to OCI.
 During this 4,0000 mile journey, Chuck drove while Edie quilted.

 Quilting is a tradition in New England, where warm bedding was needed to weather the cold winters.
 In the early days, commercial fabric was very expensive.
 It was essential for most New England families to make maximum use of everything.
 Saving every scrap of fabric was a part of life for all households.
 Often, the quilt-makers creative talents produced many varied and uniquely designed quilts from these small scraps of leftover fabric.
 Small pieces of fabric were joined

 together to make larger pieces, called blocks, and these were sewn together to make a top layer.
 This layer was stretched out and pinned to a bottom layer with a thick batting material in the middle.
 The quilting consists of hand stitching the three layers together, usually in a pattern that matches the top layer’s pattern.

 Quilting sometimes involved an entire community.
 Quilting bees were a common way to cut down on the extensive amount of time it takes to do the quilting.
 Groups of people would spread themselves